 The John R. Post Center at Reading CollegeTowne is Alvernia’s new downtown Reading facility.
 The dynamic extension of Reading campus features a trading lab, tv studio, esports arena, podcasting stations, engineering labs, and community and gathering space.
 The five-story complex brings hundreds students, faculty, and staff to downtown Reading every day.
 Students have the unique opportunity to partner with local industry partners for internships, volunteer programs, and research activities nurturing economic development in the city and bringing a thriving new energy to the Penn Street corridor.

 Students can expect to reap the rich benefits of experiential learning led by the O’Pake Institute for Economic Development and Entrepreneurship in partnership with local community startups.

-The Holleran Center is also the hub for many other student-centric activities, including Sustainability Initiatives and local outreach programs in the nearby community.
+The Holleran Center for Global and Community Engagement is the hub for many other student-centric activities, including Sustainability Initiatives and local outreach programs in the nearby community.
 Students can learn about sustainability through the Bog Turtle Creek Farm, a program designed to make healthy, fresh produce available to families in the City of Reading, or through Environmental Education Programs which help facilitate hands-on learning for children of all ages with events, such as the Earth Day Festival and EcoFun Day.